Use these guidelines to avoid common issues when you use Discovery and System Center Configuration Manager (SCCM) together.

 2012 because the mechanism of the integration is actually the same, which is to

 leverage Java Database Connectivity (JDBC) imports.
-However, the data sources
+However, a data source must

-will need to be modified if a plugin is to be used for an SCCM version they’re
+be modified if it is used for an SCCM version for which it was not written.
+Use

-that corresponds to the SCCM version it is designed to integrate
+the plugin version that corresponds to the SCCM version for which the data

 To change the SCCM integration: